 In a large mixing bowl, whisk together the flour, baking soda, cinnamon, ground ginger, cloves, nutmeg, and salt.
 Set aside.

-In a separate mixing bowl, beat the softened butter, brown sugar, and ¼ cup of granulated sugar until it is creamy and fluffy, after 2 to 5 minutes.
-You can either use an electric hand mixer or a wooden spoon.
+In a separate mixing bowl, use an electric hand mixer to beat the softened butter, brown sugar, and ¼ cup of the granulated sugar until it is creamy and fluffy, after 2 to 5 minutes.

 Add the molasses and vanilla to the butter and sugar.
 Mix for 1 to 2 minutes, until it is smooth and creamy.